zdravkov/kendo-docs/api/javascript/dataviz/drawing/arc.md

 Inherited from [Element.bbox](element#methods-bbox)

 #### Returns
-`kendo.dataviz.geometry.Rect` The bounding box of the element with transformations applied.
+`kendo.geometry.Rect` The bounding box of the element with transformations applied.

 ### clip